|Profession:||Training consultant / e-learning specialist|

-No, I'm not the speedway rider.
+No, I'm not the speedway rider and Top Gear presenter.
 I've never been a Texas State Senator.
 The guy with the domain name is a Canadian wildlife photographer.
 Furthermore, I would like to state for the record that I have never, at any time, had anything to do with Chris Moyles.
-And of course there's a New Zealand cricketer who isn't me either.
-And I wasn't Bristol's famous pantomime dame.
+I have never been a professional wrestler.
+Nor am I a New Zealand cricketer.
+And I wasn't Bristol's famous pantomime dame, either.

 Chances are, if you're still here and you're looking for a Chris Harris who likes skiing, draws cartoons, and is a bit of a film and music nut, you've come to the right place.

 I was born in 1960 in the town of Lytham St. Annes, in Lancashire.
 Being born on 11th August meant that I got a total solar eclipse for my birthday way back in 1999, which was a once-in-a-lifetime experience in all senses of the word.